mheap/nexmo-developer/_partials/stitch/guides/enable-audio/kotlin.md

 ## Add audio UI

 You will now need to add two buttons for the user to enable and disable audio.
-Open `app/src/main/res/layout/fragment_chat.xml` file and add two new buttons (`enableMediaButton` and `disableMediaButton`) just below `sendMessageButton`.
+Open `app/src/main/res/layout/fragment_chat.xml` file and add two new buttons (`enableMediaButton` and `disableMediaButton`) right below `sendMessageButton`.

 ``` xml
         <!--...-->